NickM133/PowershellGym/_pages/home.md

 ## Hello PowerShell enthusiasts!

-After a bit of a rocky start on a less-than-reliable VPS (Contabo...), PowerShell Gym has found a new home here on GitHub Pages.
+After a bit of a rocky start on a less-than-reliable (Contabo...)
+VPS, PowerShellGym.com has found a new home here on GitHub Pages.
 Transitioning from WordPress to markdown and GitHub has been a somewhat of a learning curve, but definitely a step in the right direction towards less clutter and more stability.
 No more weekly Wordpress updates just for maintenance—now it’s all about the code and the content!

 ## What’s New?